Sigma model on a squashed sphere with a Wess-Zumino term: Introducing the WZNW term

 \subsection{Renormalizing WZNW models}

 The problem of renormalizing sigma models with a WZNW term has been considered by a number of authors \cite{BraatenEtAl1985}\cite{BosWZW1987}\cite{Ketov2Loop1987}.
 The key step is to rewrite the WZNW term in the action as a two-dimensional integral on the same footing as the ordinary sigma action and then apply the same background field method which works to find the renormalization of the sigma model without a WZNW term (an early example of which is found in \cite{HonerkampEcker}).
-The WZNW term in the action \eqref{WZWterm1} may be rewritten as
+Note that although the two-loop beta function would be expected to depend on a choice of renormalization scheme already at two-loops \cite{MT}, in Sec.~\ref{sectionTesting} we will test that this scheme is valid by matching to conformal perturbation theory at the WZW fixed point.